 Guide to CGST, SGST and IGST

-GST is a destination tax, meaning the tax base will shift from origin to consumption.
-Hence, the imports or end-use will be liable to tax and exports or production will be relieved of the burden of tax.
-Under the present regulation, on a taxable event, there could be multiple tax liabilities like central excise, in case of manufacturing, service tax in case of sale of service and State VAT in case of sale of goods.
-Under GST, there would be a shift from multiple taxes to a single taxable event.
+CGST, SGST, and IGST apply to the interstate and intra-state supply of goods and services.
+GST acts as a destination tax.
+Hence, the tax base shifts from origin to consumption.
+The imports or end-use shall hold the responsibility to tax and exports, or the taxation may not apply to the production.
+Under the present regulation, on a taxable event, multiple tax liabilities may apply such as central excise, in case of manufacturing, service tax in case of sale of service and State VAT in case of sale of goods.
+Hence to ease the taxation process for the taxpayers, GST shall shift from multiple taxes to a single taxable event.

 Inter-State vs Intra-State